 Did you know that your waste and scrap material can serve as a resource for further construction?
 You can effectively recover some valuable and usable items from the debris and put them to practical use.
 Here are some of these materials for your reference.

 Bricks are a part of every construction project; however, you cannot use them once they are broken.
-Therefore, by crushing them, you can use the aggregate, recycled brick mixture as filling for further construction.
-Since it often contains concrete and mortar, the filling will be rich and dependable as well.
+Therefore, by crushing them, you can use them as aggregate or as a recycled brick mixture to fill in and around your construction project.

 Audit and Monitor

 As your project approaches completion, you can evaluate waste and devise a re-use strategy that works.
 For a construction project, it is hard to plan out exactly how much you will need, and it is common to have excess unused materials laying around and it is a good practice to reach out to your supplier to see if you can return these items.